yassato/RegressionFDS/application/README.md

 Poisson GLMM of the egg number in *Ischnura elegans* in semi-field cages.
 Data are available upon request for Y. Takahashi.

 ### Branch number GWAS in *Arabidopsis thaliana*
-- BranchNo2019GWAS.R
-Field GWAS of the branch number using 199 accessions of *A. thaliana*.

-- BranchNo2019GWASfigure.R
-Manhattan and QQ plots for the output from "BranchNo2019GWAS.R".

 - pheno_branchNum.csv
 Accession list and phenotype data for "BranchNo2019GWAS.R".